 What grapes have high tannins?

-This accounts for the dramatic variations in a wine from a given region, produced from the same grapes in different vintages.
-Or for expressions of the same variety from very different growing regions.
+The latter also accounts for the different expressions of the same variety hailing from different growing regions.
 Take for example a Barossa Shiraz vs a Rhône Syrah.
 The former will likely be made with riper fruit at greater alcohol potential and the tannins will, therefore, be soft, rounded and velvety.
 The latter’s fruit, hailing from the cooler banks of the Rhône, will not be as ripe and the tannins not as developed, for a grainier and more angular mouthfeel.

 In terms of winemaking, decisions such as fermentation temperature, length of maceration (how long the juice stays in contact with the grapes’ skins), number and vigour of punch-downs or even the type of yeasts used will have an impact on the amount of tannins that are extracted from the grapes and leached into the wine.

-Do tannins help wine age?
+Do tannins influence wine ageing?

 What foods are high in tannins?